 Keto ‘Apple’ Pie

-Even loyal pumpkin pie lovers have to admit apple pie deserves a spot on the Thanksgiving dessert menu, too.
+Even loyal pumpkin pie lovers have to admit apple pie deserves a spot on the dessert menu.
 After all, nothing beats a golden-brown top crust, the warm, comforting taste of apple, cinnamon and nutmeg and a perfectly cooked bottom crust that holds everything together.

 Traditional apple pie recipes feature ingredients that aren’t keto-friendly, most notably the fruit itself!
 However, our mock apple pie recipe will allow you to enjoy a classic holiday dessert with zero guilt.
 By swapping out apples for a particular type of squash (we’re talking to you, chayote!), you can create a delicious pie that’s full of familiar fall-time flavors, lower in carbohydrates and still every bit as tasty as the real thing.